 This problem is scarcely reported but we read a few comments explaining that the battery measuring started going crazy for some users.
 Now, there’s no need to worry as this, most likely, isn’t a hardware issue.

 You can try wiping the cache partition but it’s advisable to calibrate your battery.
-That can be done by following the steps we presented in this dedicated article.

 14. Troubleshooting steps for Samsung Galaxy A51